idibidiart/the-great-api-masher/README.md

 - Enable automatic merging of such sources into one GraphQL Schema that can be accessed by internal and/or external teams to build apps in agile manner by using GraphQL’s declarative data-flow capabilities.

 - Enable remixing of the GraphQL types (including queries and mutations) from the merged data source schemas into new GraphQL types to produce client-specific schema.
-This includes the ability to compose higher-order types to query data from various sources with one request and the ability to derive state based on some field in the query and represent that derived state in a sibling field, using declarative syntax (in non-transactional data-flow context.)
+This includes the ability to compose higher-order types to query data from various sources with one request and the ability to derive state based on some field in the query/mutation result, and represent the derived state in a sibling field, using declarative syntax.
 This removes the need for imperatively hardcoding common data-flow processes in the mid-tier and/or (as is often the case) in the UI.
 It means the UI becomes be a pure projection of persisted/derived state on the server (aside from client-specific logic for UI component animation and validation), and a thin I/O layer.

 ## Design Principles

-These principles apply whenever consistent reads are expected while using stateless APIs with concurrent read/write acess to shared data by multiple processes.
+These principles apply whenever consistent reads for related data are expected when using stateless APIs with concurrent acess to shared mutable data by multiple processes.

-While the RESTful API layer and the database queries must be defined in such a way as to guarantee read/write consistency of persisted state, eventually or for all reads/writes, having a client invoke the same stateless API more than once within the boundary of one (client side) query can lead to application-level inconsistency.
+While the API layer and the database schema/queries should be defined in such a way as to guarantee consistent reads for related data, having a client invoke the same stateless API more than once within the boundary of one GraphQLquery can lead to application-level inconsistency.

 - There should be no attempt to perform distributed transactions via GraphQL (instead use Aggregates on the backend to avoid distributed transactions and perform related mutations/queries within a single database transaction boundary, using the appropriate transaction isolation level, e.g. strict serializable for writes and snapshot isolation for reads) If a distributed transaction is needed, an API must be created that manages the distributed transaction.